stephenajulu/julzinsight.co/content/services/tech-solutions.md

 6. Shopify: For e-commerce sites, we use Shopify to create a powerful and user-friendly shopping experience.
 7. Ghost: Ghost allows us to create professional, modern online publications focusing on content.

+#### Managed Cloud
+Our managed cloud services provide businesses with the flexibility and scalability of the cloud, while also ensuring the security and reliability of their data.
+We work with leading cloud providers including Google Cloud, AWS, and Microsoft Azure to deliver tailored cloud solutions that meet your specific business needs.

 #### Backup and Disaster Recovery
 In the event of a disaster (such as a flood, fire, or computer virus), would your important data remain safe and sound?
 If your business isn’t already following the 3-2-1 backup rule, the answer is probably no. This rule states that your data should be stored in three separate locations: the source device (likely a computer or office workstation), your local backup device, and an off-site location (preferably through a cloud backup solution).
 Following the 3-2-1 backup rule ensures that the probability of all three copies of your data being lost are slim to none.